dbmcclain/Lisp-Actors/xTActors/README.md

+What follows is extremely stale information from more than 4 years ago.
+You should instead refer to folder xTActors for the latest information.
+---

 -- Lisp-Actors - Classical Actors (in TActors folder) --
 -------------
 You will become amazed at this, but Classical Actors can run in a single thread, and yet, accomplish what we had all thought was a necessary use case for multi-threaded code.
 Classical Actors prove the contrary.